bb-io/Hubspot/README.md

 ## Actions

+### Content actions

+> "Content" refers to all content types available in our app, including Landing & pages, blog posts, marketing emails, and marketing forms.
+These objects are unified under a single content class that includes the following properties: Content ID, Title, Language, Created At, Updated At, and Content Type (blog, landing_page, site_page, email, or form).

+- **Search content**: Search for any type of content.
+- **Get content**: Retrieve metadata for a specific content type based on its ID.
+- **Download content**: Download content as HTML for a specific content type based on its ID.
+- **Update content from HTML**: Update content from an HTML file.
+- **Update content**: Update content based on specified criteria using its ID.
+- **Delete content**: Delete content based on its ID.

 ### Landing & site pages

-Note: the actions for landing and site pages are the same, but have separate actions for each.
+> Note: the actions for landing and site pages are the same, but have separate actions for each.

 A site page is a more general and versatile page on Hubspot CMS website that can contain various types of content and is part of your site's overall navigation and structure.
 A landing page in HubSpot CMS is a standalone page typically designed for a specific marketing campaign, with a clear call-to-action (CTA) to capture leads.